neo-project/docs/docs/en-us/reference/rpc/latest-version/api/rpcwallets/dumpprivkey.md

 }
 ```

 ### Parameter Description

-* address：To export the addresses of the private key, the address is required as a standard address.
+address: To export the addresses of the private key.
+The address is required as a standard address.

 ## Example